Economy of Syria: Debt

 Under Syrian President Bashar Assad, national debt in relation to GDP went from 152.09% in 2000 down to 30.02% in 2010.
-Before the civil war, Syria made progress in easing its heavy foreign debt burden through bilateral rescheduling deals with virtually all of its key creditors in Europe.
+Prior to the civil war, Syria attempted to ease its heavy foreign debt burden through bilateral rescheduling deals with virtually all of its key creditors in Europe, including Germany, France, and Russia.
 In December 2004, Syria and Poland reached an agreement by which Syria would pay $27 million out of the total $261.7 million debt.
 In January 2005, Russia and Syria signed a deal that wrote off nearly 75% of Syria's debt to Russia, approximately $13 billion.
 The agreement left Syria with less than €3 billion (just over $3.6 billion) owed to Moscow.
 Half of it would be repaid over the next 10 years, while the rest would be paid into Russian accounts in Syrian banks and could be used for Russian investment projects in Syria and for buying Syrian products.
-This agreement was part of a weapons deal between Russia and Syria.
-And later that year Syria reached an agreement with Slovakia, and the Czech Republic to settle debt estimated at $1.6 billion.
-Again Syria was forgiven the bulk of its debt, in exchange for a one time payment of $150 million.
+Later that year, Syria reached an agreement with Slovakia and the Czech Republic to settle an estimated $1.6 billion in debt, in exchange for a one time payment of $150 million.